 - There are also more sales and logistics complexities in luxury and fashion.
 The sales process is more emotional and experiential.
 The marketing is much more complicated (again, compared to books).
 Returns can be a big problem, especially in apparel.
 And so on.

-The first thing you notice at Toplife is the line of cars for their white glove delivery service.
-Sending well-dressed gentlemen with white gloves around China as delivery agents is a cool idea and has been getting a lot of media attention.
-The sporty cars are a definite contrast to the typical scooter and trike people driving around.
+The first thing I noticed at Toplife was the line of funky cars for their white glove delivery service.
+Sending well-dressed gentlemen with white gloves around China in funky cars was a cool idea and did get a lot of media attention.
+The sporty cars were a definite contrast to the typical scooter and trike people driving around with packages.

-Entering the Toplife offices, it’s like entering a different world.
-The lounge is stylish, with fashion videos playing on big screens.
-The inventory, which is separate from other JD facilities, is in a sealed, dust and temperature controlled rooms.
-To enter, you need protective wraps for your shoes.
-And once in the inventory area, you are immediately struck by the much smaller number of SKUs, around 10,000 I believe.
+Entering the Toplife offices, it was like entering a different world.
+Far different than any other ecommerce business I have visited.
+The lounge was stylish, with fashion videos playing on big screens.
+Photos of models and runway shows were everywhere.
+The inventory was kept in separate facilities.
+The purses, necklaces and such were all in sealed, dust and temperature controlled rooms.
+To enter, you needed protective wraps for your shoes.
+And once in the inventory area, I was immediately struck by how much smaller the number of SKUs was (around 10,000 total).
+For all the talk about logistics in luxury, it was a fairly empty warehouse.

-It’s the kind of business that just screams big margins and good economics (not unlike Saks Fifth Avenue stores).
-Of course, to get that you have to master the complicated sales and merchandising aspects, which I cannot.
+That’s the kind of business I like.
+Lots of consumer power but the operations are pretty minimal.
+It just screams big margins and good economics (not unlike the Saks Fifth Avenue stores).
+The key is to master the complicated sales and merchandising aspects.
 Which leads me to my last take-away.

-Take Away 3: The customer experience in luxury “new retail” is the big question.
+Take Away 3: The OMO customer experience in luxury is the big question and opportunity.

 The restaurant in the headquarters has JD chopsticks.